 13 rooms in Artist and Society

-The British Library highlights the impact of immigration on British culture and invites visitors to join in the discussion
+Learn about the impact of immigration on British culture in The British Library

 Yinka Shonibare CBE was born, studied and lives in London, but grew up in Lagos, Nigeria.
 He was awarded the CBE (Commander of the Most Excellent Order of the British Empire) in 2019 and has added the title to his professional name.
 His dual identity as British-Nigerian has been the starting point for much of his work.
 This is particularly true for The British Library, which contains more than 6,000 books.